The NAP Linkage to Care program assists people who have newly tested HIV positive.

 – What is HIV/AIDS and Labs

 – Talking with Your Doctor and What to Expect

-If one enrolls into the program, the Linkage Coordinator works with the newly tested participants in identifying locations and times that best suit their unique privacy and scheduling needs for each session.
+If one enrolls into the program, staff work with participants in identifying locations and times that best suit their unique privacy and scheduling needs for each session.

-If the participant decides to engage with HIV medical care the Linkage Coordinator is able to join participants in their first two medical appointments, if scheduling permits, to help in the transition to care.
+If the participant decides to engage with HIV medical care staff are able to join participants in their first two medical appointments, if scheduling permits, to help in the transition to care.

-Informed consent forms with the participant allow the Linkage Coordinator to obtain HIV lab reports, appointment attendance, and medications for a year to show improved health outcomes.
+Informed consent forms with the participant allow staff to obtain HIV lab reports, appointment attendance, and medications for a year to show improved health outcomes.

 – Newly tested HIV+